markus7017/myfiles/shelly/READMEbeta.md

 - the channel/item linkage should be restored automatically verify the linked channels, maybe the are new ones and in rare cases I rename channels for consistency.

-If you hit a problem make sure to post a TRACE log (or send PM) so I could look into the details.

 ## Additional Notes

 ### Reporting a problem/bug

+Check the [community thread](https://community.openhab.org/t/shelly-binding/) first - maybe others already solved the problem:.

 If you encounter a problem you could put the binding into DEBUG or TRACE mode.
-Check the [community thread](https://community.openhab.org/t/shelly-binding/) first - maybe others already solved the problem:.

 - open OH console (execute "openhab-cli console")
 - set the bindings's log level: "log:set DEBUG org.openhab.binding.shelly" or "log:set TRACE org.openhab.binding.shelly" for even more details